 I know it's hard to envision an NFL offense without traditional WR flanking the formation and zipping around all over the field, but I genuinely feel that's where we're headed with Chip Kelly.
 People talk about how he could revolutionize the NFL with his up-tempo offense, but don't discount how he could also engender revolutions at certain positions (to wit: keep in mind that the Eagles will employ a hybrid front-seven scheme on defense, as well).

 Addendum: There will always remain a need for a WR who can stretch the field with explosive speed, and Kelly's special teams emphasis will ensure a few WR types stay on the roster.
 But I don't think we're going to see the Eagles hold onto five (or more) WR, like all other teams, moving forward.
-That number might end up being closer to, say, three.
+That number might end up being closer to, say, four.
 My main point is I think Chip Kelly's NFL offense will be one where the primary receiving options are TE/WR hybrids, and a vertical threat WR will occupy something of a specialist role instead of being on the field for a majority of the snaps.